passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

 Ansible is a tool to orchestration all the pre, and post required intervenience beside the container deplyment itself.

 ## 1.1 Container
 A container it is the most lightweight form of environment in order to run an application in its independent self form.
 A container feeds himself from the host machine (operative system, and hardware).
-Appart from that, its context is uniquely known to himself [^1].
+Appart from that, the container context is uniquely known to itself [^1].

 ## 1.2 Docker
 <!--## 1.2 Docker <img src="media/docker1.png" width="48">-->